mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Duration: P
 - FV: (F ÷ 2) – 4

-This spell allows the caster to have the same affect of the High Pain Threshold Edge for a number of rounds equal to the Force + Effect of the Spellcasting Test.
+This spell allows the caster to have the same affect of the High Pain Threshold Quality for a number of rounds equal to the Force + Effect of the Spellcasting Test.

 #### Stabilize